decodrtechnologies/Data-Science/Document-Classification/Readme.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

   In this project, we'll be identifying the documents and classifing them into one of the 20 available classes.
-The main task will be to load the dataset, remove stopwords and identify most occuring words per class and later doing for test set predict the class of document.
+The main task will be to load the dataset, remove stopwords and identify most occuring words per class and later for test set predict the class of document.
 We will later use this trained model to classify  manually entered sentences that belong to those 20 classes.

 ### Built With
 The entire coding part is done using: